In the last 5 years, startup activity has gained immense velocity.

 There are numerous examples of bloggers, like Bryan Harris, who have built their business to $15,000/month from guest posting.

-You can even drive visitors during your pre-launch period.
+You can even drive traffic during your pre-launch period.
 Just create a landing page and direct visitors from high-traffic blogs by writing high-quality guest posts.

 Jon Morrow built an email list of 13,000 before launching Boost Blog Traffic.
 He just directed visitors to a page with a video trailer and a sign up box.